Tridandisvami Sri Srimad Bhaktivedanta Narayana Maharaja

 [Every year there is a five day festival all over Vrndavana called Jhulana-yatra, at which time the vijaya-vigraha (small) Deities of Sri Sri Radha and Krsna are swung by hundreds of thousands of Vrajabasis and others, in their various temples or homes, on a beautiful swing attached to long ropes.
 Srila Narayana Gosvami Maharaja yearly lead this festival at Sri Kesavaji Gaudiya Matha and Sri Rupa Sanatana Gaudiya Matha, at which time he would give a short talk about the significance of this festival.
-This year, 2013, Sri Sri Radha-Krsna's Jhulan ceremony is August 17th in most locations.
+This year, 2014, Sri Sri Radha-Krsna's Jhulan ceremony begins August 6th and 7th (see calendar) and Srila Rupa Gosvami's disappearance day is August 8th and 9th around the world.
 The following is a translation of both his Hindi talks, given on August 8, 2003:]

 In the month of Sravana (the rainy season), the clouds in the sky begin to make a thundering sound, and extremely fine mist-like rain drizzles everywhere.
 The atmosphere is very beautiful and pleasant after the heat of the summer months, for at that time all the forests of Vrndavana begin to bloom.
 Many types of flowers on both sides of the Yamuna, such as beli, cameli, jui, and madhavi begin to bloom.
 The bumblebees look here and there and chant, "Radhe Radhe" and the cuckoos also call out, "Radhe Radhe."